david89/self-driving-car-traffic-sign-classifier/writeup/document.md

 However, we are not going to use the new extended train data set just yet, because we want to measure the accuracy of the model on the initial test data set.

-Lastly, in order to smooth out the data, we decided to use the formula (pixel - 128) / 128, which will transform pixels in the [0, 255] range into the [-1.0, 1.0] range.
+In order to smooth out the data, we decided to use the formula (pixel - 128) / 128, which will transform pixels in the [0, 255] range into the [-1.0, 1.0] range.
 Smaller ranges will allow our model to converge faster and give more accurate predictions.
 As a future improvement for this project, we could use a standardization feature scalling, i.e., (x - mean(x)) / stddev(x).

+Finally, we shuffled our data to make sure the model doesn't depend on the ordering of the samples.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.